 "Hisao?"
 Still he did not reply.
-Come on, Hisao, though Lilly in a sudden bout of selfishness.
-This is stressing me out enough without this anxious...wait.
+Come on, Hisao, thought Lilly in a sudden bout of selfishness.
+This is stressing me out enough without this anxious... wait.
 Wait a second.

 Lilly's sightless eyes widened as a thought struck her like a hammer blow.
-If this was stressing her out, all this must be stressing Hisao out even more.
-And if Hisao was getting stressed out...oh God.
+If this was stressing her out, it must be stressing Hisao out even more.
+And if Hisao was getting stressed out... oh God.
 I've been so stupid, she thought.

-In a panic Lilly reached forward, her fingers feeling out Hisao's shoulders.
-"Hisao?"
+In a panic Lilly reached forward, her fingers feeling out Hisao's shoulders, her cane clattering to the ground.
+"Hisao?!"
 Her voice was overflowing with concern.
-"Are you okay?"
+"Are you okay?!"

 "Lilly?
 What do you mean?
 What's wrong?"
 She could hear the concern in Hisao's voice.